muradiodev/muradiodev/README.md

 Java Backend Developer
 ----------------------

-* 🌍  Based in Frankfurt am Main, Germany
+* 🌍  Based in Berlin, Germany
 * 🖥️  Check out my portfolio at My Portfolio
 * ✉️  Reach me at muradace@gmail.com
 * 🚀  Currently working on Linguamat and Eventeam
-* 🧠  Learning AI and Amazon Web Services
 * 🤝  Open to collaborating with creative minds
 * ⚡  Secretly a night owl, but shh... don't tell anyone 😉